YoyoCodes/Bank-Tech-Test/jasmine-standalone-3.1.0/README.md

 As a user
 So I can use money
 I want to be able to make a withdrawal

+As a user
+So I can keep track of transactions
+I want each transaction to have a date.
 ```

 ## Getting started